YouTube Star Tana Mongeau Reportedly Accused Of Committing Voter Fraud, Loses YouTube Verification

 YouTube sensation, Tana Mongeau, has apparently lost her YouTube verified status.
 Mongeau may have taken things too far when she offered to provide free nudes to those who proved they cast their ballots for presidential candidate Joe Biden.
 TMZ speculates the loss of verification may be a result of her #BootyForBiden campaign.

-Mongeau recently started a successful OnlyFans account, and she allegedly used it to obtain votes for her favorite candidate.
+Mongeau recently started a successful OnlyFans account, and she allegedly used it to obtain votes for her favorite presidential candidate.
 In a since-deleted tweet, posted on September 30, she claimed that she would send a free nude to fans who provided proof that they voted for the democratic nominee, linking to her OnlyFans and including the hashtag “booty for Biden.”

 There is speculation that through this promotion, Mongeau committed electoral voter fraud, a felony.
 U.S. Code § 597 lays out the rules.